ssat335/cellml-nesi/readme.md

         </VirtualExperiments>
 </CellMLTimeSeriesFit>
 ```

+### RNG and ReportStep attributes

+The GA node may have an RNG attribute set to "0" or "1".
+If it is not set or is any other value it defaults to "0".
+A "0" instructs the allele randomiser to select from a linear
+distribution, whereas "1" forces a logarithmic distribution.

+Each VirtualExperiment must have the ReportStep set.
+This is used by the simulator to force the integrator to report results at given time interval.
+If it is set to "0", it defaults to intervals of 1 time unit.

 ## MPI Notes

 Load distribution is based on the workitems list.
 The list is populated with the item which contain